 A Refugee Want The Same Thing As Anyone Else

 Refugees want the same things that we want for our families.
-And then there are ways to actually as an individual support a program like ours or Catholic relief services or these other organizations that are working to directly work with the refugees to say how do we take what is a very difficult situation and make the best of it and help get these families back on their feet.
+And there are ways to actually, as an individual, support a program like ours, or Catholic relief services, or these other organizations that are working to directly work with the refugees.
+To say: how do we take what is a very difficult situation and make the best of it to help get these families back on their feet.
 Help start a new beginning, right?
 We can always close a chapter and start a new one.
-So how do we make a better start for refugees to be able to kind of take it to the next level, be able to process whatever chapter they have come from, and be able to look towards a better future.
+So how do we make a better start for refugees to be able to kind of take it to the next level, be able to process whatever chapter they have come from, and be able to look towards a better future?

 From Refugee To RefuSHE Board Member: the story of Esperance Gikundiro

 Esperance Gikundiro is a board member today.
 She shares with us her story of how she first met the organization.
 Esperance was in the first generation of girls the organization worked with when they started.
-She referred to RefuSHE by UNCHR.
-The UNCHR is the United Nations Refugee Agency.
+She referred to RefuSHE by UNHCR, the United Nations Refugee Agency.